 Keeping the number of licensed producers in check has also kept Nevada’s supply levels in check, leading to a more sustainable market.
-The state does not have an oversupply problem such as Oregon is experiencing.
-This has in turn kept the price of cannabis flower and other cannabis products fairly stable, allowing for more accurate projections of gross revenue and net profits for the Nevada’s cannabis companies.
+The state does not have an oversupply problem such as the one Oregon is experiencing.
+This has kept the price of cannabis flower and other cannabis products fairly stable, allowing for more accurate projections of gross revenue and net profits for Nevada’s cannabis companies.
 Unlike Washington and Colorado, Nevada allows non-residents to invest in and have ownership in cannabis businesses, which allows for increased investment into the industry.

 Success in implementing legalization

 “There’s no better place that we could’ve built this factory than right here,” said Adam Bierman, MedMen (CSE:MMEN) co-founder and CEO, praising Nevada’s cannabis industry as “the premier marijuana program in the US right now.”
 In April 2018, the US’ largest cannabis company, Los Angeles-based MedMen, announced the completion of “the most high-tech marijuana factory in the world,” a 45,000 square foot facility east of Reno, Nevada.